 Unlike punishing bad behavior with timeouts, Goodtimer places the focuses on your child's positive behavior, encouraging them to continue to make good choices throughout the day.

 Research shows that in order for children to form new habits they need to clearly understand expectations and keep them in mind throughout the day.
 Kids are expected to follow a lot of rules and it’s often difficult for them to remember everything that is expected of them.
 Therefore, kids thrive in environments with structure, consistency and clearly defined expectations.

 WHY GOODTIMER WORKS

 Goodtimer is the first product of its kind that provides a consistent and stimulating reminder for kids to stay on task and meet expectations.
-The Goodtimer Children’s book allows the family to create the “house rules” that are consistent with their individual values and Goodtimer provides positive reinforcement to remind children to continue to make choices throughout the day.
+The Goodtimer Children’s book allows the family to create the “house rules” that are consistent with their individual values and Goodtimer's patented approach provides positive reinforcement to remind children to continue to make choices throughout the day.

 Research shows that the most effective way to reinforce good behavior is to recognize the behavior when it occurs with a meaningful incentive.
 Research also shows that the misuse of “rewards” often results in children who feel entitled to receive a reward for every good deed.